geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Lady Emer's Notes.md

 But I suspect I need additional components to achieve anything beyond stabilization.
 The energy channeling element, whatever form it takes.

 **Note:** Must investigate whether the Cerberus Assembly has encountered similar artifacts in their excavations.
-The few references I've found to "temporal manipulation devices" suggest this technology predates the Calamity.
+It is entirely possible this technology is pre-Calamity in origin.

 ---